Achronite/node-red-contrib-energenie-ener314rt/README.md

 This node works with all radio devices.
 It was designed to work with all switchable devices, including devices in the OOK & FSK (OpenThings) ranges.

-These nodes should work with all Energenie radio based devices.
-I only have a small selection of devices, so have only tested it with these.
+I have a small selection of energenie devices, so have only tested it with these.
 Here is a list of what I believe each node **should** support:

-Control Node (Blue):
+###Control Node (Blue):
 * ENER002: Green Button Socket **(tested)**
 * ENER010: 4 Gang Extension lead
 * MIHO002: Smart Plug with Blue Text